-The WordPress content management system (CMS) is popular with communities, e-commerce stores, educational websites, and blogs because of its flexibility and support to a variety of use-cases.
+The WordPress content management system (CMS) is popular with communities, e-commerce stores, educational websites, and blogs because of its flexibility and support for various use cases.
 The free, open-source CMS is also supported by advanced plugins that enable users to customize the look and feel of their websites.

 However, most often, tackling inherent challenges of a WordPress security issue a deep analysis, adoption of best practices, and embracing the right tools to mitigate risks.

 This article delves into commonly found security issues with WordPress and the best methods to avoid them.
-You can find further information about Web Security Basics for beginners in our blog.
+Our blog can find further information about Web Security Basics for beginners.

 WordPress Security Vulnerabilities and Risks

 WordPress is widely popular, powering approximately 40% of global websites as of 2021.
-Even though the platform is built to be secure, security vulnerabilities are commonly found and arise due to the actions of users or malpractices of site administrators.
+Even though the platform is built to be secure, security vulnerabilities are commonly found and arise due to users’ actions or site administrators’ malpractices.
 Since vulnerabilities typically exist in themes and plugins, securing a WordPress website often goes beyond securing the core WordPress source code.

 Brute Force Attacks